helensz98/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 You come upon a book burried under a pile of cloths.
 Surprise!
 It's a magical book once belonged to a witch.
-It asks to nicely if you can help shake off the dust on it, and even if you say no, it won't be mad at you!
+It asks nicely if you can help shake off the dust on it, and even if you say no, it won't be mad at you!

 1. Sketch ideas for what you'll work on in lab on Wednesday.